-Tougaloo College has implemented two mass notification systems on campus, a rapid alert and notification system called SchoolCast, which will allow administrators to make one call to simultaneously contact faculty, staff, and students by cell or landline phone, text message, and/or e-mail in case of an emergency.

-With SchoolCast, the college is able to reach literally hundreds or thousands of parents, faculty members, and other emergency contacts within moments.
-Tougaloo College's SchoolCast online webpage can be accessed by going to www.myschoolcast.com.
+The College has a mass notification system as the primary means to alert the college community of emergencies: FUSUS.
+FUSUS is a new, state-of-the-art rapid alert and notification system that allows administrators to make one call to simultaneously contact faculty, staff, and students by cell or landline phone, text message, and email in case of an emergency.
+With FUSUS, the College can reach hundreds or thousands of parents, faculty members, and other emergency contacts within moments.